-Although illness always brings a few hurdles, such as suddenly having to rock your child to sleep or hold her for hours in the middle of the night, the priority should be to return to regular habits and environments so the new behaviours don’t become entrenched, says mom of four and well-known author behind the famous parenting blog, Chronicles of a Babywise Mom, Valerie Plowman.
+Although illness always brings a few hurdles, such as suddenly having to rock your child to sleep or hold him for hours in the middle of the night, the priority should be to return to regular habits and environments so the new behaviours don’t become entrenched, says mom of four and well-known author behind the famous parenting blog, Chronicles of a Babywise Mom, Valerie Plowman.

 “If my children were in pain and wouldn’t sleep on their own or wanted to be held, I would comfort them in almost any way necessary,” she explains.
 However, Valerie follows the advice in the original On Becoming Baby Wise and Toddler Wise book series by Gary Ezzo and Dr Robert Bucknam, and believes that consistency is key when it comes to getting yourself and your child back on track after illness.

 “In your comforting endeavours, I would watch one thing.
 I would never take my baby to my bed if I didn’t want to continue this habit later on,” she says.
 Because although everyone wants to get some sleep while nursing a sick child for a week or so, you don’t want to drag out the co-sleeping habit if it’s not a long-term choice.